 Demand for our Products.
-Various governments in North America, Europe, Asia, and elsewhere instituted, and some have reinstituted, quarantines, shelter-in-place or stay-at-home orders, or restrictions on public gatherings as well as limitations on social interactions, which have had, and could further have, an adverse effect on the demand for our products.
+Various governments in North America, Europe, Asia, and elsewhere instituted, and some have reinstituted, quarantines, shelter-in-place or stay-at-home orders, or restrictions on public gatherings, as well as limitations on social interactions, which have had, and could further have, an adverse effect on the demand for our products.

 Impact on our Manufacturing Operations.
-We have manufacturing facilities in 17 countries.
+We have manufacturing facilities in 18 countries.
 All of these countries have been affected by the COVID-19 pandemic.
 All of our facilities are open and running at this time.
-However, some of our facilities in China, most notably in our Automotive and Home Furniture businesses, have been temporarily closed from time to time due to strict COVID-related lockdown requirements.
+If our manufacturing operations are not fully operational, our ability to obtain necessary raw materials and parts, to manufacture and ship finished products to our customers, and to maintain appropriate labor levels, could be negatively impacted, particularly if we are unable to shift production to other manufacturing facilities.
+Some of our facilities in China, most notably in our Automotive and Home Furniture businesses, have been temporarily closed from time to time due to strict COVID-related lockdown requirements.
 If the lockdowns in China are imposed on a broader geographic scope, this could materially negatively impact our manufacturing capacity, our customers or vendors, and our ability to transport goods in our supply chain.
 We have also had, at various times, some capacity restrictions on our plants due to governmental orders in other parts of the world.
 We have been and could be further negatively affected by governmental action in any one or more of the countries in which we operate by the imposition, or re-imposition, of restrictive social measures, mandatory closures of retail establishments that sell our products or our customers' products, travel restrictions, and restrictions on the import or export of products.
+The continued realization of these risks to our manufacturing operations, labor force, and supply chain could also increase labor, commodity, and transportation costs.